Your life is your story. Your choices are your path. Don’t let someone else choose for you. Take the lead. Be your own hero!

 - Heroes don’t waste time complaining.
 They focus on solutions.

-- A hero knows that it is human nature to question, and does not need to be excepted or encouraged by others in order to proceed with an intention.
+- A hero knows that it is human nature to question, and does not need to be accepted or encouraged by others in order to proceed with an intention.

 - Heroes always follow through on a promise whether made to someone else or to themselves.